Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

  Employee Satisfaction by Job Role

 The Laboratory Technician and Research Scientist roles show high levels of dissatisfaction and very dissatisfaction, with over 20 dissatisfied employees in Laboratory Technician role.
 Sales Executive roles also have notable dissatisfaction levels, though there are some satisfied employees as well.
 Roles like Healthcare Representative, Human Resources, and Manager have relatively low dissatisfaction levels, which may imply better job satisfaction or workplace conditions in these roles.

+Employee Distribution by Education Field

+Life Sciences is the most common education field, with 89 employees, followed by Medical (63).
+Life Sciences also shows high levels of dissatisfaction, with 42 employees reporting dissatisfaction across different levels.
+This could suggest that employees with a Life Sciences background, who may often fill roles like Research Scientist and Laboratory Technician, are experiencing job dissatisfaction, aligning with the high attrition rates in those roles.